CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 ## RelatedObjects
 - Aggregates the various Objects under an ExperienceEvent.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedPhysicalResource

-## SightMoment
-- A Sight that occurred during an ExperienceEvent.

-## SoundMoment
-- A Sound that occurred during an ExperienceEvent.

-## FeelMoment
-- A Feel that occurred during an ExperienceEvent.

-## SmellMoment
-- A Smell that occurred during an ExperienceEvent.

-## TasteMoment
-- A Taste that occurred during an ExperienceEvent.

 ## Sight
 - A Person's Sense of Sight, noting the person and related phenomenon causing the sense.
 See http://id.worldcat.org/fast/1167852